 Mallory Lindsay isn’t your average lady with a camera.

 No job is too messy.
 No creature too loathsome.
 No story too small to share.

 Mallory grew up like so many of us today- believing in the numerous misconceptions about our ‘unlovable’ creatures and the wild places they call home.

 However, that all changed after a bag of slithering reptiles shifted her life by transforming a childhood fear into a new found fascination. . . and an unquenchable thirst for knowledge.

 After seeing that others shared her previous situation, her drive to find- and share- the truth behind nature’s most misunderstood creatures became her passion.

 As a wildlife educator, Mallory believes facts are better told through stories, different perspectives are essential, and the power of one should empower many.
-For almost a decade now, Mallory has invested her focus-and talents- in challenging the way people view our wildlife (see myth busters) and encouraging them to find their own niche in making the world a better place.
-From documenting scientists’ stories in remote locations to international volunteer work to working alongside our nation’s youth, connecting with others is a key component to changing lives- and our planet.
+For over a decade, Mallory has invested her focus-and talents- in challenging the way people view our wildlife (Fear2Fascination) and encouraging them to find their own niche in making the world a better place (Curious Conservationist).
+From documenting scientists’ stories in remote locations to to working alongside our nation’s youth, connecting with others is a key component to changing lives- and our planet.

 In addition to being an advocate of the ‘underdogs’ in the animal kingdom, Mallory provides free media and social media aide for non-profits, researchers, and educators in wildlife conservation to use for promotional and educational purposes.
 Please contact for more details.